 Let’s look at each of these rules as it applies to a freelance business:

 - QBI, from the IRS’s standpoint, is equal to the income you derive from your pass-through business minus any net capital gains or short-term capital losses.
-(A pass-through business is one in which the business income is reported and taxed on the owner’s individual tax return.)
+(A pass-through business is one in which the business income is reported and taxed only on the owner’s individual tax return without first being taxed at the business level.)
 In addition, QBI does not include pass-through income from W-2 wages received from an S-corporation or from the guaranteed payments received from a partnership.